AlishaOutridge/athletic_sales_analysis/README.md

 ## Key Analyses

-Combining and Cleaning Data: The data from 2020 and 2021 are combined and cleaned for consistency and usability.
+- **Combining and Cleaning Data**: The data from 2020 and 2021 are combined and cleaned for consistency and usability.
-Sales by Region:# Analysis of which regions in the U.S. sold the most products.
+- **Sales by Region**: Analysis of which regions in the U.S. sold the most products.
-Top Retailers:# Identifying top retailers by sales volume.
+- **Top Retailers**: Identifying top retailers by sales volume.
-Peak Sales Days and Weeks:# Determining which days and weeks had the highest sales for women's athletic footwear.
+- **Peak Sales Days and Weeks**: Determining which days and weeks had the highest sales for women's athletic footwear.

 ## Contributions